 Intra-articularly injected corticosteroids are systemically absorbed.
 Patients who are on corticosteroids are more susceptible to infections than are healthy individuals.
 There may be decreased resistance and inability to localize infection when corticosteroids are used.
 Infection with any pathogen (viral, bacterial, fungal, protozoan, or helminthic) in any location of the body may be associated with the use of corticosteroids alone or in combination with other immunosuppressive agents.
 These infections may be mild to severe.
 With increasing doses of corticosteroids, the rate of occurrence of infectious complications increases.
 Corticosteroids may also mask some signs of current infection.

-Advise patients to inform their healthcare provider if they develop fever or other signs or symptoms of infection.
+Advise patients to inform their health care provider if they develop fever or other signs or symptoms of infection.
 Advise patients who have not been vaccinated to avoid exposure to chicken pox or measles.
-Instruct patients to contact their health care provider immediately if they are exposed [see PATIENT INFORMATION].
+Instruct patients to contact their health care provider immediately if they are exposed [see Patient Counseling Information].

 Alterations In Endocrine Function